eng3844f17/eng3844f17.github.io/_pages/about.md

   </figcaption>
 </figure>

 Welcome to **ENGL 3844 &ndash; Writing &amp; Digital Media**!
 In this course, I introduce fundamental practices and emerging theories of writing <i>with and for</i> digital media.
 We will learn basic authoring in web-development syntaxes, critical interpretation of online sources, social media management, and topics of computational abstraction for writers.
-Additionally, we will come to a more enriched understanding about how such skills and technologies are always linked to communities and their knowledges, biases, and values.
+This course is production-heavy, but we will come to a more enriched understanding about how such skills and technologies are always linked to communities and their knowledges, biases, and values.
+Accordingly, I categorize the learning objectives as follows: Production and Conceptual.

-## Describing the types of learning objectives
+## Production objectives

-This course is active and production-heavy.
-It will also challenge our conceptual understanding of writing and digital media.
-Accordingly, I categorize the learning objectives across 2 main categories: conceptual and production.

-### Production-based objectives

 Your production-based objectives include designing and developing a website that integrates text, images, audio, and video conducive for a particular genre, audience(s), and purpose(s).